swelljoe/r53z/README.md

 Restore one or more zones from files in the named directory.

 Requires a directory path, and optionally one or more zone names.
 If no names are given, all files in the directory will be restored.
 If a delegation set is specified, all zones will be added to the delegation set specified.
 (The zone info and the record sets don't contain delegation set information, making delegation set selection on restore a little difficult to automate.)

+If `--delegation-set` is specified on the command line, it will override the delegation-set information provided in the zoneinfo file.
+This can be used if the delegation set specified in the file is no longer available, for some reason (deletion, migrating to a new account, etc.).

 ##### Example